 The concept of self-determination as a process whereby Indigenous communities take control of their futures and decide how they will address the issues facing them remains central to Indigenous rights activism and is fundamental to the United Nations International Declaration on the Rights of Indigenous Peoples.

-- 1. National Museum of Australia, Collaborating for Indigenous Rights, Federal Council for the Advancement of Aborigines and Torres Strait Islanders
+- 1. National Museum of Australia, Collaboration for Indigenous Rights, Activists organise

 - 2. National Museum of Australia, Collaborating for Indigenous Rights, Freedom Ride 1965

 - 3. National Museum of Australia, Collaborating for Indigenous Rights, The Referendum 1957-1967

 - 4. National Museum of Australia, Collaboration for Indigenous Rights, Struggle for Land Rights